techknowledgist/tgist-classifiers/00-readme.txt

 When creating large models some of these may need to be edited.

+Question.
+Is mallet used for both trainer and classfier?
+And if so, should/can the same settings be used?

+Answer.
+Yes, for the classifier 2g seems enough, for the tariner I have needed to go up to 8g.

 Could consider adding a --memory option which can be used to overrule this, but that is a tad complicated because the mallet scripts would also need to be changed.